apiad/sublime-browser-integration/README.md

 **Key binding:** `ctrl+shift+b,n`

 If there are links (`a` with the `href` property defined) in the current page, a quick panel will display all the available links.
 Selecting any of them will make the browser navigate to it.

+The first three options are special links.
 The first option (`Custom URL`) opens an input panel to enter a custom URL to navigate to.
 The currently loaded URL is already selected in the input panel.
 If you don't type a valid locator (`http`, `https`, etc.), then `http://` is appended to the URL.
-If there are no links in the current page, the custom URL input panel is shown inmediately.
+The second (`Back`) and third (`Forward`) option allow you to navigate back and forth respectively.

 ### Execute selected code